wangenau/eminus/docs/installation.rst

 Docker image
 ============

-To use a containerized version of the code a Docker container is available with all extras installed.
+To use a containerized version of the code, a `Docker container <https://hub.docker.com/r/wangenau/eminus>`_ has been created with all extras installed.
 The following command starts the container and a Jupyter notebook server

 .. code-block:: console

-    docker run -it -p 8888:8888 eminus/eminus:latest
+    docker run -it -p 8888:8888 wangenau/eminus:version

 Opening the displayed URL in a browser will open the Jupyter environment.
+Make sure to replace :code:`version` with the version you want to use.